ronnyfriedland/sqltomongodb/README.md

 To build the tool from source, just clone this repository and build it using [Apache Maven 3.x](https://maven.apache.org/).
 On commandline ``mvn clean install`` will start compiling and packaging the application.

+If you want you can add the jdbc driver of your database at the end of the dependency section.
+So the driver will be packaged into the application package.

 ### Start executable jar

 First copy the configuration files in the working directory where the executable jar is located.
 An example of the configuration files can be found in ``src/main/application``.
+If not done already when building from source - copy the jdbc driver to the classpath (eg. beside the executable jar).
 If everything is configured properly just start the migration with ``java -jar sql-to-mongodb-1.0-SNAPSHOT.jar``

 ## Logging